West Kalimantan: Languages

-Malay in West Kalimantan consists of several subgroups, including Pontianak Malay, Sambas, Mempawah, Matam and Ketapang.
-The Sanggau, Sintang and Sekadau Malay spoken in the northern part of the province itself has the same dialect with the language Sarawak Malay; meanwhile, Pontianak Malay spoken in the capital is more closely related to the standard Malaysian Malay and Riau Malay.
+Chinese languages such as Teochew and Khek/Hakka are also spoken.

 Religion

 According to the 2020 census, the largest religious group in West Kalimantan (60%) is Islam.
 Muslim majority areas in West Kalimantan are the inhabited coastal regions where the majority are Malays, such as Sambas, Mempawah, Ketapang, North Kayong, Kubu Raya, Kapuas Hulu and Pontianak.
 In Melawi and Singkawang approximately 50% of the population are Muslims.

 Islam is also practiced by Javanese, Madurese and Bugis located in West Kalimantan.
 In rural areas inhabited by the Dayak predominantly Christian as in Bengkayang, Landak, Sanggau, Sintang and Sekadau.
-The Chinese in the West Kalimantan mostly adheres to Buddhism and Christianity (Catholic / Protestant).
+The Chinese in West Kalimantan mostly adhere to Buddhism and Christianity (Catholic / Protestant).

 Culture

 Traditional Dance

 Tari Monong / Manang is a traditional dance of West Kalimantan society.
 This dance is a healing dance.
 When there are people who are sick but do not heal, usually the family will hold Tari Monong / Manang.
 The dancer will act as a shaman healer who issued a special spell.
 Thus, the patient will be motivated to get better.
-Tari Zapin Tembung is a type of is a social dance in the communities of West Kalimantan.
+Tari Zapin Tembung is a type of social dance in the communities of West Kalimantan.
 Tari Menoreh Getah is a traditional dance which describes the motion of life of rural communities in West Kalimantan that meet their daily needs.
 Based on the idea that dance is worked by elements of dance movement Malay and Dayak in West Kalimantan.
 Tari Mandau is a dance which symbolises of the fighting spirit of the Dayak community in defence of dignity and status.